 - 3. If you cancel five (5) or more calendar days after enrolling in Semester One of the program and have submitted exams, USCI is entitled to a non-refundable registration charge of 20% of Semester One total tuition, not to exceed \$150.
 For all semesters, USCI is entitled to a tuition charge prorated among the number of exams within the semester.
 The calculations are made according to the following schedule.
 If you, the student: - a.
 Complete up to 10 percent of the exams in the semester, USCI is entitled to 10 percent (10%) of the total semester tuition. - b.
 Complete between 11 and 25 percent of the exams in the semester, USCI is entitled to 25 percent (25%) of the total semester tuition. - c.
 Complete between 26 and 50 percent of the exams in the semester, USCI is entitled to 50 percent (50%) of the total semester tuition. - d.
 Complete between 51 and 75 percent of the exams in the semester, USCI is entitled to 75 percent (75%) of the total semester tuition. - e.
 Complete more than 75 percent of the exams in the semester, USCI is entitled to 100 percent (100%) of the total semester tuition. - 4.
 If you did not complete the semester in 12 calendar months, USCI is entitled to the full tuition and no refund will be issued. - 5.
-If the school cancels a program within 12 months of the student's enrollment date, the student is entitled to a full refund, except if the school ceases operation. - 6.
-Any refund due will be issued within 30 days of our receipt of notice of cancellation. - 7.
+Any refund due will be issued within 30 days of our receipt of notice of cancellation. - 6.
+The USCI transfer-credit policy shall not impact the refund policy. - 7.
+Except as outlined in item 1, shipping/handling and registration changes are not refundable.
+Charges for NSF, late payment, expedited shipping and additional books ordered by the student are not refundable. - 8.
+If the school cancels a program within 12 months of the student's enrollment date, the student is entitled to a full refund, except if the school ceases operation. - 9.
 A \$20 NSF charge will be assessed on payments returned for insufficient funds.
-A \$5 late charge is assessed for payments not received by the due date. - 8.
-The USCI transfer-credit policy shall not impact the refund policy. - 9.
-Other than outlined in item 1, shipping and handling are not refundable.
-Charges for NSF, late payment, expedited shipping and additional books ordered by the student are not refundable. - 10.
-For purposes of this refund policy, the word "exams" includes any submitted assignments
+A \$5 late charge is assessed for payments not received by the due date. - 10.
+The effective date of cancellation is the dte USCI receives a student's cancellation notice. - 11.
+For purposes of this refund policy, the word "exams" includes any submitted assignments.